MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/get-started/virtual-dc/virtualized-domain-controllers-hyper-v.md

    You can use the Repadmin tool to make this determination.
 For information about how to use Repadmin, see [Monitoring and troubleshooting Active Directory replication with Repadmin](/previous-versions/windows/it-pro/windows-server-2003/cc811551(v=ws.10)).
 If you're unable to make a determination, contact [Microsoft Support](https://support.microsoft.com) for assistance.

 1. Forcefully demote the DC.
 This operation involves cleaning up the DC's metadata and seizing the operations master (also known as flexible single master operations or FSMO) roles.
-For more information, see the "Recovering from USN rollback" section of [How to detect and recover from a USN rollback in Windows Server 2003, Windows Server 2008, and Windows Server 2008 R2](/troubleshoot/windows-server/identity/detect-and-recover-from-usn-rollback) in the Microsoft Knowledge Base.
+For more information, see the "Recovering from USN rollback" section of [A Windows Server domain controller logs Directory Services event 2095 when it encounters a USN rollback](/troubleshoot/windows-server/identity/detect-and-recover-from-usn-rollback) in the Microsoft Knowledge Base.

 1. Delete all former VHD files for the DC.

 ### Undetected USN rollback

-USN rollback might not be detected in one of two circumstances:
+USN rollback might not be detected in two scenarios:

 - The VHD file is attached to different VMs running in multiple locations simultaneously.

 - The USN on the restored DC has increased past the last USN received by the other DC.

-In the first circumstance, other DCs might replicate with either one of the VMs, and changes might occur on either VM without being replicated to the other.
+In the first scenario, other DCs might replicate with either one of the VMs, and changes might occur on either VM without being replicated to the other.
 This divergence of the forest is difficult to detect, and it causes unpredictable directory responses.
 This situation can occur after a P2V migration if both the physical DC and VM are run on the same network.
 This situation can also happen if multiple virtual DCs are created from the same physical DC and then run on the same network.

-In the second circumstance, a range of USNs applies to two different sets of changes.
+In the second scenario, a range of USNs applies to two different sets of changes.
 This scenario can continue for extended periods without being detected.
 Whenever an object that's created during that time is modified, a lingering object is detected and reported as Event ID 1988 in Event Viewer.
 The following diagram shows how USN rollback might not be detected in such a circumstance.

 :::image type="content" source="media/virtualized-domain-controller-architecture/Dd363553.63565fe0-d970-4b4e-b5f3-9c76bc77e2d4(WS.10).gif" alt-text="Diagram that demonstrates a scenario where USN rollback isn't detected." border="false":::